Multi-View Radar Semantic Segmentation

-A radar is an \textit{active} sensor that emits electromagnetic waves, which are received back after been reflected in the environment \cite{brooker_understanding_2005, ghaleb_micro-doppler_2009}.
+A radar is an \textit{active} sensor that emits electromagnetic waves, which are received back after being reflected in the environment \cite{brooker_understanding_2005, ghaleb_micro-doppler_2009}.
 Standard in automotive, a frequency-modulated-continuous-wave (FMCW) radar emits a sequence of frequency-modulated signals called chirps.
 The received signal in the time domain is recorded in a 3D tensor indicating the chirp index, the chirp sampling and the corresponding receiver antenna index.
 It is usually named analog-to-digital converter (ADC) signal.
 The object distance is extracted using a Fourier transform along the chirp sequence (Range-FFT).
-A Doppler-FFT is then applied along chirp sampling axis to estimate the phase difference and deduce the radial velocity of the reflective surface.
+A Doppler-FFT is then applied along the chirp sampling axis to estimate the phase difference and deduce the radial velocity of the reflective surface.
 Finally, an Angle-FFT processes the signal through the pairs of antennas to estimate the view angle to the object.
-This sequence of FFTs results in the range-angle-Doppler (RAD) tensor, a 3D data cube of complex numbers where each axis corresponds to discretised values of the corresponding physical measurement.
+This sequence of FFTs results in the range-angle-Doppler (RAD) tensor, a 3D data cube of complex numbers where each axis amounts to discretised values of the corresponding physical measurement.
 With conventional FMCW radars, the RAD tensor is usually not available as it is too computing intensive to estimate.
 CFAR algorithm \cite{rohling_radar_1983} is typically applied to extract objects in range-Doppler while a sparse point cloud is obtained using beamforming.

-\textbf{From RAD tensor to multiple views.~} The intensities (squared modulus) in the RAD tensor provide information on the power backscattered by moving objects.
+\textbf{From RAD tensor to multiple views.~} The intensities (squared modulus) in the RAD tensor provide information on the power backscattered by moving objects ; See a visualization in Appendix \ref{sec:rad_tensor_vis}.
 Due to the coherent imaging, the backscattered signal presents strong fluctuations also known as speckle phenomenon and well studied by Goodman \cite{goodman_fundamental_1976}.
 This phenomenon can be modeled as a multiplicative noise.
 The averaging of few samples (operation known as multi-looking) reduces the noise strength, whereas the logarithmic transform induces a variance stabilization of the resulting signal \cite{deledalle_mulog_2017}.

 Let $\vect{X}^{\text{RAD}}$ be the complex RAD tensor.
 Averaging its intensities across one of its dimensions leads to three possible 2D views: RA, RD and AD (Fig.\,\ref{fig:teaser}).
 For instance, the RA view, expressed in decibels, is defined as: